MicrosoftDocs/power-platform/power-platform/admin/power-automate-licensing/types.md

 |User license| User-centric: a user license is assigned to a user.|It entitles the user to access [specific capabilities](#license-entitlements).|
 |Capacity license| Object-centric: a capacity license is allocated to a Power Automate object (cloud flow, machine, hosted machine, hosted machine group).|It provides the object autonomous entitlements (the same way a user license provides entitlements to a user).|

 You can purchase those licenses on [Power Automate Pricing](https://flow.microsoft.com/pricing/) page or from your [Microsoft 365 Admin Center](https://admin.microsoft.com/) (if you're an admin).
-[Learn more](buy-licenses.md)
+[Learn more on purchasing](buy-licenses.md).

 > [!TIP]
 >
 > - As alternative to licenses, an organization can enable its environments to use the [Pay-as-you-go model](/power-platform/admin/pay-as-you-go-overview) and get started building flows without any license requirement or upfront costs.
 > - Within a Pay-as-you-go environment all premium capabilities (including RPA) are available

+Extra details on the Power Platform licensing model can be found in the [Microsoft Power Platform Licensing Guide](https://go.microsoft.com/fwlink/?linkid=2085130).

 ## User licenses